 - Population: No Canada-wide estimates; however, numbers have been tallied for Ontario, with estimates of 400,000

-Of all the larger animals across North America, the white-tailed deer is the most numerous and widely distributed.
+Of all the larger across North America, the white-tailed deer is the most numerous and widely distributed.
 As the official animal of Saskatchewan, it is part of Ontario’s coat of arms (along with the moose).
 The deer is recognized thanks to its “flag” of sorts, when the animal flourishes its tail, revealing a white buttocks and underside.

 Canadian white-tailed deer are relatively free of any serious parasite concerns or diseases.
 Deer populations can grow quite quickly given adequate shelter and food; however, overpopulation can lead to pressure when it comes to food supply, resulting in malnutrition and predators zoning in.